 In 1915, the Vermont Legislature adopted a no fault insurance program of Workers’ Compensation through passage of Act No. 164.
 Although the Vermont Workers’ Compensation Act has been amended from time to time, this landmark legislation remains “the grand compromise” between labor and management, providing injured workers with access to prompt medical attention, wage replacement, and other benefits for their work-related injuries while granting employers immunity from personal injury civil lawsuits.

 In the coming months, the Vermont Department of Labor and various other co-sponsors will be posting

 further information related to the history of the Vermont Workers’ Compensation Act and planned centennial activities.
 There will be articles, curriculum materials for teachers, and an announcement about an exciting conference to be held on September 15, 2015, in Montpelier.
 (Save that date!)

 Celebrate the Centennial!
 For more information and to offer your ideas, contact Kristina Bielenberg at firstname.lastname@example.org.

-The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for April was 3.6 percent.
-This represents a decrease of two-tenths of a percentage point from the revised March rate (3.8 percent).
-The national average in April was 5.4 percent, which experienced a decrease of one-tenth of a percentage point from the previous month’s estimate.
-As of the prior month’s initial data, Vermont’s unemployment rate was tied for sixth lowest in the country.
-April represents the seventh consecutive month without an increase to the unemployment rate.
+The Vermont Department of Labor announced today that the seasonally-adjusted statewide unemployment rate for May was 3.6 percent.
+This represents no change from the revised April rate (3.6 percent).
+The national average in May was 5.5 percent, which experienced an increase of one-tenth of a percentage point from the previous month’s estimate.
+As of the prior month’s initial data, Vermont’s unemployment rate was tied for fourth lowest in the country.
+May represents the eighth consecutive month without an increase to the unemployment rate.